AustinCundiff/AustinCundiff.github.io/_posts/2023-03-14-parameter-injection-to-rce.md

 Using Burp Suite's Repeater, I submitted the form a few times.
 It took me a minute to successfully submit the form as there were many client-side checks to ensure the numbers were within the acceptable range for the back-end application.

-After brute-forcing the form because I'm bad a math, I finally got an email with output that looked like it might have originated from a command line tool.
+After brute-forcing the form because I'm bad at math, I finally got an email with output that looked like it might have originated from a command line tool.
 I get excited any time I see back-end command line functionality reflected anywhere in a web app.
 Chances are decent that there may be a command injection vulnerability if we can figure out how to smuggle a command to the back-end service.

 ![Email-Output](/assets/param-rce-email-output.jpg)